opendocsg/slw-judgments-backfill/2014_SGHC_231/report.md

 **Introduction**

 1       On 28 October 2014, the accused, Purushothaman a/l Subramaniam, was convicted of importing 75.41g of diamorphine into Singapore under s 7 of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”).
-The full grounds of my decision with respect to his conviction can be found in _Public Prosecutor v Purushothaman a/l Subramaniam_ [2014] SGHC 215.
+The full grounds of my decision with respect to his conviction can be found in _Public Prosecutor v Purushothaman a/l Subramaniam_ <span class="citation">[2014] SGHC 215</span>.

 2       Later, the accused was sentenced to life imprisonment and 15 strokes of the cane.
 The accused has appealed against my sentence and these are my grounds for the sentence I imposed.